 We need to address the challenge that the humanitarian sector faces about the use of robust (high quality) systematic reviews, and generating high quality data that can be analysed.
-Evidence Aid is investigating the possibility of providing a course on trials and evaluations in challenging circumstances as part of Humanitarian Evidence Week 2018.
+Evidence Aid provided a course on trials and evaluations in challenging circumstances as part of Humanitarian Evidence Week 2018.